 Said to be a hybrid (E. grandiflorum and E. pinnatum) short-spurred Like many Epimediums this makes a great ground cover plant for shady areas Zone 5-9

 This is a hybrid that is over 150 years old, so it has passed the test of time, being still regarded as one of the best of the Epimediums.

 For an Epimedum species it is fast growing, and it makes a great ground cover plant.
 It works well in a woodland setting and can be grown with other shade loving plant s such as Brunnera Jack Frost.

 This is a long lived perennial plant.
 It grows well in areas of dry shade where other plants may struggle.

 Try a humus rich soil that has some well rotted manure dug well in.
 Epimedium sulphureum will do well in poorer soils, but will do a lot better in a good soil.
 Dappled shade, or morning sun and afternoon shade is best.

-Old foliage can be cut back in spring to tidy up the plant.
+Old foliage can be cut back in late winter to spring to tidy up the plant.
 Larger clumps can be divided in fall, or in early spring.

 - Botanical Name – Epimedium × versicolor ‘Sulphureum’